 Member states usually look to secure such jobs for their national officials.
 The political balance is also key: top positions are usually divided between the two largest political families, the socialists and the centre-right, with liberals in third place to ask for top spots.

-Over the past few months, some politicians had set their sights on becoming the next secretary general of the transatlantic defence alliance, NATO.
-Amongst others, president Barroso of the EU Commission and the Belgian defence minister Pieter De Crem allegedly lobbied hard to get the job.
+Over the past few months, politicians like the Belgian defence minister Pieter De Crem or even Commission president Barroso set their sights on becoming the next secretary general of the transatlantic defence alliance, NATO.
+The position came into play as part of the 'balanced distribution' in the making.

-End of March, leaders from NATO member states selected Jens Stoltenberg to succeed the current secretary general, Danish liberal Anders Fogh Rasmussen, on 1 October 2014.
-Stoltenberg is the former prime minister of Norway and the leader of the Norwegian Labour Party.
+But at the end of March, leaders from NATO member states selected Jens Stoltenberg, a former Norwegian prime minister, to succeed the current secretary general, Danish liberal Anders Fogh Rasmussen, on 1 October 2014.

 The Commissioners: a list